-Two months ago I left my job at Playtonic Games and for all intents and purposes my career in the (mainstream) games industry.
+Two months ago I left my job at Playtonic Games and, at least for now, my career in the (mainstream) games industry.
 Why did I leave behind the dream career I’ve been building for more than seven years?
 Lots of reasons.
 But the main gist was so that I could refocus my energies on really big, way-out-of-my-league-but-let’s-try-anyway issues, such as climate change.

 “It is hard to find words to capture the fact that humans are facing the most important question in their history — whether organized human life will survive in anything like the form we know — and are answering it by accelerating the race to disaster.” – Noam Chomsky

 After 2016’s seismic political events, record-breaking temperatures, and wave after wave of terrible news for the environment, I decided to make the jump.
 There is no stopping climate change; it’s already happening.
 But we can still do our best to try and minimise its impacts.
 Unfortunately the impacts we’re already seeing have in many ways been underappreciated because for many they still seem distant and less pressing than more immediate concerns, and notably because they’re affecting people of colour in poorer countries first and foremost.
 A stark reminder that this isn’t just an environmental issue, it’s a social issue.
 It’s also an economic issue, a political issue, an everything issue.
 So where to get started?
 And what can a game programmer possibly do in the face of such huge crises?
 Well, I’ve been giving that some thought, and I’ll start with what I know: games.